preet-jain/Schema_PolygonId/Trigon/vocab.md

 Describes the email address of the user

-# name
+# username

-Describes the name of the user
+Describes the username of the user